as per May 2022

 - Each period, one member shall be elected by the membership (election process article 12.3) as President Elect for the presidential track (President-Elect, Vice-President, President and Past-President).

-- Every other period, one member shall be elected by the membership (election process article 12.3) as Membership Officer and one member as Education Officer.
+- Every other period, one member shall be elected by the membership (election process article 12.3) as Membership, Marketing & Media Officer and one member as Secretary.

 - For persons elected to the presidential track, no re-election to the Executive Board is possible, but the Executive Board has the power to co-opt and to appoint individuals to non-elected positions.